paxx12/SnapmakerU1-Extended-Firmware/docs/camera_support.md

 http://<printer-ip>/webcam2/
 ```

-## Disabling Native Camera
+## Enable Snapmaker's Camera Stack

+Only one Camera Stack can be operational at the given moment.
-The native camera is enabled by default in extended firmware.
+Thus Snapmaker's Camera Stack is disabled by default in extended firmware.
-To disable it, create:
+To enable it, create:

 ```bash
 touch /oem/.camera-native